What is Ski Touring?

 765g per backpack

 The Patagonia Decensionist 32L is a fan favourite in the backcountry community.
-30 – 35L seems to be the best overall sizes for a touring backpack.
+30 – 35L seems to be the best overall size for a touring backpack.
 It is big enough for an overnight trip, but compact enough that you can take it on a day trip.
-The Decensionist is surprisingly lightweight while having a number of sought after features.
-With helmet, ski and ice ax carry, the Decentionist ticks all the boxes while being effectively compact and streamlined.
+The Decensionist is surprisingly lightweight while having a number of sought-after features.
+With helmet, ski and ice axe carry, the Decentionist ticks all the boxes while being effectively compact and streamlined.
 This pack will carry everything you need while staying low profile and out the way while skiing.

 2540g per backpack